Education in Florida: Sports

 As in most areas, high schools compete in sports in two types of division.
 One, because of logistical and geographical constraints, is necessarily local.
 That is, large schools play small ones in the same area.
 A second division is based on school population and is statewide.
 Eventually, schools with the best records in this type of division will meet each other for seasonal playoffs to determine the state champion.

 Competition is under the auspices of the Florida High School Athletic Association.

 Funding

-In the fiscal year 2007-2008, the Florida Educational Enhancement Trust Fund received $1.28 billion from the Florida Lottery, passing the billion-dollar mark for the 6th time in the lottery's 20-year history.
-As of 2009, the current lottery's total contribution since start-up is more than $19 billion.
+In the fiscal year 2007-2008, the Florida Educational Enhancement Trust Fund received $1.28 billion from the Florida Lottery, passing the billion-dollar mark for the sixth time in the lottery's 20-year history.
+As of 2009, the current lottery's total contribution since start-up was more than $19 billion.

 School choice

-Florida is a leader in providing school choice to K12 students and their families.
-It provides various programs allowing students to enroll in schools outside their local school district, including other public schools, private schools, home schooling and charter schools.
+Florida provides various voucher programs allowing K-12 students to enroll in schools outside their local school district, including other public schools, private schools, home schooling and charter schools.

+From the school year 2019-20 through the school year 2022-2023, enrollment in Florida's private schools grew to 445,000 students, an increase of 47,000.
+During the same period, the number of homeschooled children in the state rose to 154,000, an increase of 50,000.